openharmony/docs/en/device-dev/kernel/kernel-small-basic-trans-user-signal.md

 </td>
 <td class="cellrowborder" valign="top" width="26.49264926492649%" headers="mcps1.2.4.1.2 "><p id="p71633181125"><a name="p71633181125"></a><a name="p71633181125"></a>None</p>
 </td>
 <td class="cellrowborder" valign="top" width="46.41464146414641%" headers="mcps1.2.4.1.3 "><p id="p1126941694213"><a name="p1126941694213"></a><a name="p1126941694213"></a>Triggered by a system call or an interrupt.
-Before the switching between the kernel space and user space, the specified function in user space is entered, and the corresponding callbacks are processed.
-After that, the original user-space program continues to run.</p>
+Before the switching between the kernel mode and user mode, the specified function in user mode is entered, and the corresponding callbacks are processed.
+After that, the original user-mode program continues to run.</p>
 </td>
 </tr>
 </tbody>
 </table>

 >![](../public_sys-resources/icon-note.gif) **NOTE:**
->The signal mechanism enables communication between user-space programs.
-The user-space POSIX APIs listed in the above table are recommended.
+>The signal mechanism enables communication between user-mode programs.
+The user-mode POSIX APIs listed in the above table are recommended.
 >Register a callback function.
 >```
 >void *signal(int sig, void (*func)(int))(int);